open5gs/open5gs/docs/_docs/guide/01-quickstart.md

 #### Setup a 4G/ 5G NSA Core

-You will need to modify your 4G MME to support your PLMN and TAC.
+You will need to modify your 4G MME config to support your PLMN and TAC.
 The international test PLMN is 001/01, and the international private network PLMN is 999/99.
 You should stick to using either of these PLMNs unless you have been issued a PLMN by your national regulator.
 (This PLMN will need to be configured in your eNB).

 If you are aiming to connect an external eNB to your core, you will also need to change the S1AP bind address of the MME **and** the GTP-U bind address of the SGWU.
 If you are running an eNB stack locally, you will not need to make these changes.

-Modify [install/etc/open5gs/mme.yaml](https://github.com/{{ site.github_username }}/open5gs/blob/master/configs/open5gs/mme.yaml.in) to set the S1AP IP address, PLMN ID, and TAC.
+Modify [/etc/open5gs/mme.yaml](https://github.com/{{ site.github_username }}/open5gs/blob/master/configs/open5gs/mme.yaml.in) to set the S1AP IP address, PLMN ID, and TAC.

 ```diff
 $ diff -u /etc/open5gs/mme.yaml.old /etc/open5gs/mme.yaml